How to Rejuvenate a Tired Kitchen

 Luckily, you don’t have to completely rebuild your kitchen to make a big difference.
 Just because you have a smaller budget doesn’t mean you can’t improve your kitchen and make it more useful for your current needs.
 Take a look at some of these simple ways to rejuvenate your tired kitchen.

 Clutter and disorganization are two of the biggest enemies of a beautiful kitchen.
 You can instantly make your kitchen look better by eliminating excess clutter.
-Get rid of anything that you don’t use on a regular basis.
+Get rid of anything that you don’t use regularly.
 Clean out old cabinets, and if things aren’t being used in the kitchen—don’t keep them in the kitchen.
 Organize all of your dishes, cooking utensils, food, and spices to make it easy to find what you need quickly.

 What you do with the cabinets you can also do with your counters.
-Some companies sell spray-on counters that can be sprayed onto the top of your current counter top if you cannot afford to actually replace the counter.
-Otherwise, changing the counter for a better material, like granite, wood, or tile, will improve the value and appearance of your kitchen.
+Some companies sell spray-on counters that can be sprayed onto the top of your current countertop if you cannot afford to replace the counter.
+Otherwise, changing the counter for better material, like granite, wood, or tile, will improve the value and appearance of your kitchen.
 Even just cleaning the counters with bleach will often make any countertop look cleaner and newer.